Ziiiixi/bitstream-compiler/README.md

 ### 04: Dependency classification

-`DependencyClassification.cpp` places edges with a finite `producer_byte_window` in the bounded group.
-Since `a7 → a11` has no such window, it enters the unbounded group without adding another classification
+`DependencyClassification.cpp` places edges with a finite `producer_byte_range` in the bounded group.
+Since `a7 → a11` has no such range, it enters the unbounded group without adding another classification
 attribute:

 ```mlir